open-ephys/acq-board-docs/source/User-Manual/Gateware-Update.rst

 #.
 Confirm that the device is recognized by the operating system.
 If not, follow the :ref:`Troubleshooting Guide <isitrecognized>`.

 #.
-Download the :ref:`gwupdate_latest` of the gateware for your operating system and extract the contents of the file.
+Download the :ref:`gwupdate_latest` of the gateware update utility for your operating system and extract the contents of the file.

 #.
 Run the updater: